 Links with other schools/Transfer arrangements

 All staff will liaise with staff from other settings prior to pupils starting school.
-Concerns about particular needs will be brought to the attention of the SENCO/Assistant SENCO after this meeting.
-Staff receives information from the previous school; if there is a SEND issue the SENCO/Assistant SENCO will telephone to further discuss the child’s needs.
+Concerns about particular needs will be brought to the attention of the SENCO after this meeting.
+Staff receives information from the previous school; if there is a SEND issue the SENCO will telephone to further discuss the child’s needs.
 We ensure that children transferring from Boroughbridge Primary School & Nursery to new schools will have information about their SEND needs transferred as quickly as possible.

 In the case of a duel placement between our school and a special school, Pupil referral unit or another mainstream school with a specialised enhanced Mainstream Unit, we will send planning to each other, meet regularly about the needs of the child and provide opportunity to visit each other’s settings to work on assessment and progress of the child.